The Personal Annual Review

 Question 1: What did I change my mind on this year?

-I used to assume that the most successful people had the answers to everything—that they just knew more than the rest of us.
+I used to assume that the most successful people had all the answers—that they just knew more than the rest of us.

-But as I got more experience and spent more time with these winners, I began to realize that this simply wasn’t the case.
+But as I spent more time with these individuals, I came to realize that this simply wasn’t the case:

 The most successful people don't have the best answers—they ask the best questions.
 They realize that finding the truth is much more important than being right.